kubernetes-hy/kubernetes-hy.github.io/pages/part2/part2.md

 {% include_relative exercises/2_08.html %}

+### The easy way out ###

+There was an easier way for us to install Prometheus with a few clicks.
+If you have to install it again you can try this:

+1. Open Lens
+2. Right click the cluster icon in the top left and choose "Settings"
+3. Scroll down and under "Features" under "Metrics" you can press "Install"

+A great option especially for your local cluster or hobby cluster.

+## Summary ##

 Submit your completed exercises through the [submission application](https://studies.cs.helsinki.fi/stats/)

-## Summary ##

 We're now at the state where we have the knowledge to deploy most software we'd develop into a Kubernetes cluster.
 Googling and reading the documentation will still be necessary, as always, but we can confidently move from our own local Kubernetes cluster and start using Google Kubernetes Engine.
 [Part 3](/part3)